 Healthy eating habit is as invaluable as a good trading strategy.
 A healthy individual will mostly remain in good mood and have tremendous endurance.
 It would soon reflect in the trading performance.
 Ultimately, the trader will not only earn money but will also have a vigorous body to fully enjoy the profits and lifestyle associated with success in the financial markets.

-For me, a healthy diet is an important part of life.
-I cannot say that I have acquired my eating habits specifically to face the trials and hardships of the market.
-Though I must admit that the disciplined approach to trading — a result of years of learning and practice — has also been carried over to other areas of my lifestyle.
-So, my approach to nutrition is connected with currency trading, but I would continue employing it even if I had to stop trading tomorrow.
-And how about you?
+For traders, a healthy diet should be an important part of life.
+It is, in fact, rare that traders acquire their eating habits specifically to face the trials and hardships of the market.
+Though it must be said that the disciplined approach to trading — a result of years of learning and practice — is also often carried over to other areas of lifestyle.
+Hence, your approach to nutrition is connected with currency trading in ways that aren't immediately obvious.

-If you want to say something about the optimal diet for a trader of if you want to share your experience related to nutrition and trading, please do so using the commentary form below.
+If you want to say something about the optimal diet for a trader of if you want to share your experience related to nutrition and trading, you can always participate in our Forex forum.